eledwinn/vue-editable-grid/README.md

 Define the key UNIQUE value in rowData.
 This field is used in v-for directive.

 ### enableFilters `{boolean}`
-Enable or disable filter row
+Enable or disable filters row

 Default value: `true`